trntv/apis-list/README.md

 - [Foursquare Check-In](https://github.com/apis-list/apis-list/blob/main/apis/foursquare-check-in/foursquare-check-in.md) - Allows you to check in to a place
 - [Fuck Off as a Service](https://github.com/apis-list/apis-list/blob/main/apis/fuck-off-as-a-service/fuck-off-as-a-service.md) - Introduction FOAAS (Fuck Off As A Service) provides a modern, RESTful, scalable solution to the common problem of telling people to fuck off
 - [Full Contact](https://github.com/apis-list/apis-list/blob/main/apis/full-contact/full-contact.md) - Build a clearer picture of your customers in minutes with our data-focused APIs
-- [Gfycat](https://github.com/apis-list/apis-list/blob/main/apis/gfycat/gfycat.md) - All requests are made to endpoints beginning: https://api
+- [Gfycat](https://github.com/apis-list/apis-list/blob/main/apis/gfycat/gfycat.md) - Gfycat’s API - collection of GIFs
 - [GoodReads](https://github.com/apis-list/apis-list/blob/main/apis/goodreads/goodreads.md) - The Goodreads API allows developers access to Goodreads data in order to help websites or applications that deal with books be more personalized, social,
 - [Gravatar](https://github.com/apis-list/apis-list/blob/main/apis/gravatar/gravatar.md) - Use the links below to find out more about constructing request URLs, different imp
 - [Gumroad](https://github.com/apis-list/apis-list/blob/main/apis/gumroad/gumroad.md) - Gumroad helps creators do more of what they love by offering tools to get paid online, they have sent over $202M to artists, designers, educators, writers, influencers and more